 Affordable housing using CSEB

 2. Scalability – Our model grows organically through our network of community-led enterprises, each spreading knowledge and resilience.

-3. A challenge to the status quo – We directly challenge the coal-fired brick industry, which is responsible for significant pollution and emissions, by offering a cleaner, cheaper, and more sustainable alternative.
+3. A challenge to the status quo – We directly challenge the coal-fired brick industry, which is responsible for pollution, emissions and exploitation, by offering a cleaner, cheaper, and sustainable alternative.

-Build up Nepal is proving that safer, greener homes do not have to come at a higher cost, and that climate adaptation can go hand-in-hand with economic empowerment.
-Our model can transform the low-cost housing sector into one that works for both people and the planet.
+Build up Nepal is proving that safer, greener homes do not have to come at a higher cost – climate adaptation can go hand-in-hand with economic empowerment.
+Our model reimagines construction as a force for climate action, opportunity and a better future for all.

+Affordable housing using CSEB